Home » Blog » Website Management » 6 Reasons Your Website Viewer Won’t Come Back – A Drive-Through

 One way to get more website traffic is simply not losing any at first.
 If you make it possible for all of your users to like what they’re seeing, then naturally more will come.

 When you look at that problem two generic reasons appear.
 A website viewer leaves because he or she cannot find what they’re looking for or it wasn’t what they expected at all.
-But these are not the only explanations to why they won’t come back.
+But these are not the only explanations for why they won’t come back.

 1. Speed

 Trying to start from the beginning of a website viewer’s journey, the first thing that pushes back is the time of loading a page.
-Just like a fast driving car is more attractive – so is a website.
+Just like a fast-driving car is more attractive – so is a website.
 Whether users tried loading your homepage or any other, if it is taking too long, they will either exit or simply think of how they won’t come back again.

 I said it doesn’t matter which page they go to in order to enter your website, but if it is the homepage, then you have a serious problem.
 It speaks a lot for the website itself, it bugs people, and it takes all the blame (meaning people tend to think it’s only the website’s fault and not the internet for example).